Yash621/ruby-script/README.md

 # ruby-script

-Script to fetch top 10 repositories based on a user searched keywork
+Script to fetch top 10 repositories based on a user searched keyword

 Note: please replace your github personal access token from 'PERSONAL_ACESS_TOKEN'